mougiakouel/QGIS-Training-Manual/create_vector_data/topo_editing.rst

 -------------------------------------------------------------------------------

-Topology editing is a powerful tool that allows you to create and modify objects quickly and easily, while ensuring that they are topologically correct.
+Topology editing is a powerful tool that allows you to create and modify objects quickly and easily, while ensuring that they remain topologically correct.

 |WN|
 -------------------------------------------------------------------------------